Estimating Conditional Distributions with Neural Networks using R package deeptrafo: Introduction

-Several types of univariate, potentially censored, responses can be handled.
+\paragraph{Supported response types} Several types of univariate, potentially censored, responses can be handled.
 This includes continuous ($\calY \subseteq \RR$), survival ($\calY \subseteq \RR_+$), count ($\calY = \mathbb{N}$), and ordered ($\calY = \{\ry_1, \dots, \ry_K\}$) responses.
-For continuous responses, the basis of $\ry$ is a smooth function parameterized via polynomials in Bernstein form of order $P$, denoted by $\bern{P}(\ry)$.
-For count responses, the polynomials in Bernstein form are evaluated only at the integers, \ie $\bern{P}(\lfloor\ry\rfloor)$ \citep{pkg:cotram}.
-For ordered responses, a dummy-encoding is used, \ie $\bvec(\ry_k) = \evec_k$, where $\evec_k$ denotes the $k$-th unit vector.
+For continuous responses, the basis for $\rY$ is a smooth function parameterized via polynomials in Bernstein form of order $M-1$, denoted by $\bern{M-1}(\ry)$.
+For count responses ($M=K$), the polynomials in Bernstein form are evaluated only at the integers, \ie $\bern{M-1}(\lfloor\ry\rfloor)$ \citep{pkg:cotram}.
+For ordered responses, a dummy-encoding is used, \ie for $k = 1, \dots, K$, $\bvec(\ry_k) = \evec_k$, where $\evec_k$ denotes the $k$-th unit vector.
 Linear and log-linear bases are supported as well.
 In Appendix~\ref{app:basis}, we describe how the user can supply custom basis functions.

-The transformation function is required to be monotonically non-decreasing in $\ry$.
-Hence, depending on the choice of basis, the parameters $\parm$ in (\ref{eq:trafo}) need to fulfill positivity or monotonicity constraints \citep{hothorn2014conditional}, which can be enforced by appropriate reparameterizations.
-Without interacting predictors, Bernstein polynomials and discrete bases require $\eparm_1 \leq \eparm_2 \leq \dots \leq \eparm_M$ and linear and log-linear bases require positive slopes.
-For more complex interacting predictors, the positivity of $\basisx$ has to be enforced together with more complex constraints on $\parm$ to ensure a monotonically non-decreasing transformation function \citep[for details see][]{baumann2020deep}.